 A concern or complaint can be made in person, in writing or by telephone.
 They may also be made by a third party acting on behalf on a complainant, as long as they have appropriate consent to do so.

-Complaints against school staff (except the head teacher) should be made in the first instance, to Mrs Crowther (the Principal) via the school office.
+Complaints against school staff (except the Head of School) should be made in the first instance, to Mr Tom Andrews (the Head of School) via the school office.
 Please mark them as Private and Confidential.